European colonization of the Americas: Dutch

 The Netherlands had been part of the Spanish Empire, due to the inheritance of Charles V of Spain.
 Many Dutch people converted to Protestantism and sought their political independence from Spain.
 They were a seafaring nation and built a global empire in regions where the Portuguese had originally explored.
 In the Dutch Golden Age, it sought colonies.
 In the Americas, the Dutch conquered the northeast of Brazil in 1630, where the Portuguese had built sugar cane plantations worked by black slave labor from Africa.
 Prince Johan Maurits van Nassau-Siegen became the administrator of the colony (1637–43), building a capital city and royal palace, fully expecting the Dutch to retain control of this rich area.
 As the Dutch had in Europe, it tolerated the presence of Jews and other religious groups in the colony.
-After Maurits departed in 1643, the Dutch West India Company took over the colony, until it was lost to the Portuguese in 1654.
+After Maurits departed in 1643, the Dutch West India Company took over the colony until it was lost to the Portuguese in 1654.
 The Dutch retained some territory in Dutch Guiana, now Suriname.
 The Dutch also seized islands in the Caribbean that Spain had originally claimed but had largely abandoned, including Sint Maarten in 1618, Bonaire in 1634, Curaçao in 1634, Sint Eustatius in 1636, Aruba in 1637, some of which remain in Dutch hands and retain Dutch cultural traditions.

 On the east coast of North America, the Dutch planted the colony of New Netherland on the lower end of the island of Manhattan, at New Amsterdam starting in 1624.
-The Dutch sought to protect their investments and purchased the Manhattan from a band of Canarse from Brooklyn who occupied the bottom quarter of Manhattan, known then as the Manhattoes, for 60 guilders' worth of trade goods.
+The Dutch sought to protect their investments and purchased Manhattan from a band of Canarse from Brooklyn who occupied the bottom quarter of Manhattan, known then as the Manhattoes, for 60 guilders' worth of trade goods.
 Minuit conducted the transaction with the Canarse chief Seyseys, who accepted valuable merchandise in exchange for an island that was actually mostly controlled by another indigenous group, the Weckquaesgeeks.
 Dutch fur traders set up a network upstream on the Hudson River.
 There were Jewish settlers from 1654 onward, and they remained following the English capture of New Amsterdam in 1664.
 The naval capture was despite both nations being at peace with the other.